vishalbelsare/code-bank/CONTRIBUTING.md

 All contributions to the Code Bank should be bundled together into one directory:

-  * Include a copy of the DSFM Code Bank License in the directory
+  * Include a copy of the DSFM Code Bank License in the directory.

-  * Include a subdirectory called data/ with all of your required data (or include code to fetch your data as needed from with your notebook)
+  * Include a subdirectory called data/ with all of your required data (or include code to fetch your data as needed from with your notebook).

   * Include a `requirements.txt` file with all of the Python modules required by your program.
 Requirements should auto-install with `pip install` - or otherwise prepare detailed instructions at the top of your notebook to explain how to setup the environment.
 We will merge your requirements into a global `REQUIREMENTS.txt` file for the Code Bank overall.